-- (b) Notification of Additional Liens.
-The owner of tax-deferred property must notify the assessor of the amount and holder of any new lien against the property arising after application for deferral has been made within 60 days after the new lien is created. - (c) Transfer or Disqualification of Property.
-Payment of taxes deferred under this section may be deferred until the death of the owner or until the property is transferred, at which time the full amount of deferred taxes and interest becomes due.
+(g) Transfer or Disqualification of Property. - Payment of taxes deferred under this section may be deferred until the death of the owner or until the property is transferred, at which time the full amount of deferred taxes and interest becomes due.
 The taxes and interest must be paid within nine months after the date of death or transfer, unless the property is transferred to the former owner's spouse and the spouse is 65 years of age or older and occupies the property as his or her permanent residence, in which case the spouse may elect to continue deferring payment of the tax.

-If the owner of tax-deferred property does not qualify under G.S.
-105-277.1 for deferral as of January 1 preceding a taxable year, the owner may not defer any additional property taxes that year, but the deferred taxes from earlier years do not become due because of the owner's failure to qualify for the current year.
+If the owner of tax-deferred property does not qualify under this section for deferral as of January 1 preceding a taxable year, the owner may not defer any additional property taxes that year, but the deferred taxes from earlier years do not become due because of the owner's failure to qualify for the current year.